Swiss-Armed-Forces/openburst/docs/source/index.rst

 and simulate active, passive, monostatic and multistatic sensors, it intends to support optimization efforts of sensor portfolios for air surveillance.

-openBURST is under active development and welcomes feedback and contributions.
+openBURST is under active development [on GitHub](https://github.com/Swiss-Armed-Forces/openburst) and welcomes feedback and contributions.

 .. toctree::
    :maxdepth: 1